 “Okay, but why tell him you’re gay?
 That won’t help your popularity on the team.”

-“I didn’t but afterward I feel like I need to tell someone.”
+“I didn’t but afterwards I feel like I need to tell someone.”

 “I know, but I can’t keep my feelings bottled up.
 You two are the only ones I can just talk to.
 My popularity is based on being open to everyone.
 Nobody knows the truth.”